The buying procedure in IBIZA

 If the property is being sold furnished – which is often the case when buying a property in Ibiza – a complete inventory should be drawn up and signed by both parties.
 This document should be annexed to the contract.

-The 5% retained by the notary is paid over to the Spanish hacienda (Inland Revenue), who ascertain if the vendor has any outstanding tax liabilities before returning the 5% to him – usually within 3 months.
+The retained 3% capital gains tax is paid over to the Spanish hacienda (Inland Revenue), who ascertain if the vendor has any outstanding tax liabilities before returning the 3% to him – usually within 3 months.

 The contract will normally contain a penalty clause, which states that if the balance outstanding has not been paid by the agreed date (as specified in the contract), the buyer will lose the amount paid, and the vendor is subsequently free to offer the property for sale again.
 A potential purchaser has no comeuppance in this respect, so prior to signing a contract and paying the deposit you must be 100% certain that you can and have arranged to finalise payment of the balance on due date.

 Although it is highly unlikely that the vendor would back out of ‘the sale’ at the last minute – after signing the contract – there is always such a possibility.
 Therefore, it is recommended to have an additional penalty clause inserted in the contract stating that if (for any reason) the vendor does not complete his legally binding obligations and wishes to withdraw, he is required to pay said purchaser an indemnity of double the amount paid as a deposit for the purchase of the property.

 If the property you are interested in purchasing was built within the last 10 years ensure that your lawyer has sought to view evidence that a bonafide Building Licence was obtained, a Certificate of the Termination of the Building (Certificado de fin de obra), and the Licence of the first occupation (Licencia de primer ocupation) issued.
 (Your lawyer can get copies of these documents from the local town hall).